grate-driver/grate/Assembler-syntax.md

 The varying operation:

-	var unk(HEX value) mod(rN.fmt), mod(rN.fmt), mod(rN.fmt), mod(rN.fmt)
+	var unk(HEX value) mod(tN.fmt), mod(tN.fmt), mod(tN.fmt), mod(tN.fmt)

 - an optional unk(HEX value) - defines the unknown bits o the varying operation, interpolation parameters it seems.
 When omitted, it is treated as unk(0x0).
-- rN.fmt - TRAM row N will be read in as one fp20 or two fx10 (fmt), or could be a NOP to skip the read of a row component.
-The first rN.fmt operand is the TRAM's row "x" component and so on.
+- tN.fmt - TRAM row N will be read in as one fp20 or two fx10 (fmt), or could be a NOP to skip the read of a row component.
+The first tN.fmt operand is the TRAM's row "x" component and so on.
-- an optional sat(rN.fmt) saturate modifier could be applied to the operand
+- an optional sat(tN.fmt) saturate modifier could be applied to the operand

 Example:

 	EXEC
-		MFU:	var unk(0x104E51BA0) r2.fx10, r7.fp20, NOP, sat(r5.fp20)
+		MFU:	var unk(0x104E51BA0) t2.fx10, t7.fp20, NOP, sat(t5.fp20)
 	;

-Here the varying sub-instruction performs a read of a TRAM row, interpolates the row components and stores the result into the "pixel packet" r0, r1, r2, r3 row registers.
+Here the varying sub-instruction performs a read from TRAM, interpolates the read components and stores the result into the "pixel packet" r0, r1, r2, r3 row registers.
 - tram2.x read as two fx10 and stored into the r0 of the "pixel packet" row
 - tram7.y read as fp20 and stored into the r1 of the "pixel packet" row
 - the r2 of the "pixel packet" row is untouched